University of Tampa: Academics

 UT offers 200 areas of study for undergraduate and graduate students.
 Classes maintain a 17:1 student-faculty ratio.
 UT employs no teaching assistants.

 Some of UT's most popular majors include international business, biology, marketing, marine science, criminology, finance, communication, psychology, sport management, entrepreneurship and nursing.
 UT recently launched a new major in cybersecurity.

 The university is organized into four colleges: College of Arts and Letters; College of Social Sciences, Mathematics and Education; College of Natural and Health Sciences; and Sykes College of Business, which is accredited at the undergraduate and graduate levels by the Association to Advance Collegiate Schools of Business (AACSB).

 The University of Tampa has an Honors Program, which "allows students to go beyond the classroom and regular course work to study one-on-one with faculty through enrichment tutorials, Honors Abroad, internships, research and classroom-to-community outreach."

 UT also offers a host of international study-abroad options led by UT professors.
 The university is an associate member of the European Council of International Schools (ECIS).

-The Lowth Entrepreneurship Center at The University of Tampa has been awarded the Entrepreneurship Teaching and Pedagogical Innovation Award by the Global Consortium of Entrepreneurship Centers (GCEC).